-'Shoot with the bow,' I cried, 'shoot swiftly ere he spring!'
+"Shoot with the bow," I cried, "shoot swiftly ere he spring!"

 But courage had left the breast of the boaster, his jaw dropped down and his fingers unloosed their hold so that the bow fell from them; then, with a loud cry he turned and fled behind me, leaving the lion in my path.
-But while I stood waiting my doom, for though I was sore afraid I would not fly, the lion crouched himself, and, turning not aside, with one great bound swept over me, touching me not.
-He lit, and again he bounded full on the boaster's back, striking him such a blow with his great paw that his head was crushed as an egg thrown against a stone.
+But while I stood waiting my doom, for though I was sore afraid I would not fly, the lion crouched himself, and turning not aside, with one great bound swept over me, touching me not.
+He lit, and again he bounded full upon the boaster's back, striking him such a blow with his great paw that his head was crushed as an egg thrown against a stone.
 He fell down dead, and the lion stood and roared over him.
-Then I was mad with horror, and. scarce knowing what I did, I grasped my spear and with a shout I charged.
-As I charged the lion lifted himself up on his hinder legs, to greet me, so that his head stood up above me.
+Then I was mad with horror, and, scarce knowing what I did, I grasped my spear and with a shout I charged.
+As I charged the lion lifted himself up above me.
 He smote at me with his paw; but with all my strength I drove the broad spear into his throat, and, shrinking from the agony of the steel, his blow fell short and did no more than rip my skin.
 Back he fell, the great spear far in his throat; then rising, he roared in pain and leapt twice the height of a man straight into the air, smiting at the spear with his forepaws.
 Twice he leapt thus, horrible to see, and twice he fell upon his back.
 Then his strength spent itself with his rushing blood, and, groaning like a bull, he died; while I, being but a lad, stood and trembled with fear now that all cause of fear had passed.